NLPAICS/nlpaics.github.io/_pages/cfp.md

 title: "Calls"
 ---

-The first call for papers will appear here.
+This is a first announcement only.
+The first Call for Papers is expected in November 2023 and registration will be open as from March 2024.
+The follow-up calls will list keynote speakers, conference chairs and members of the programme committee once confirmed.